ArturoQuiros/ArturoQuiros/README.md

 👨‍💻 I am ITSM and Cybersecurity Specialist, Geek, and Tech Lover 🤖

-💻 Currently a advanced Software Engineering Student at the Universidad Tecnica Nacional de Costa Rica 🇨🇷
+💻 Currently a advanced Software Engineering Student at UTN 🇨🇷

-**My Interest**:
-- Secure Software Development
-- JavaScript / TypeScript
-- Frontend Frameworks
-  - ReactJS
-  - NextJS
-- UI / UX

  **I am open to**:
 - Any collobration work 🤝